 Houston Youth Symphony's core program is made up of four orchestras for various skill-levels, led by a professional conducting staff.
-With almost 300 young musicians participating each season, the four orchestras are described as follows:
+With approximately 300 young musicians participating each season, the four orchestras are described as follows:

 Weekly rehearsals prepare the musicians for three public concerts held at Rice University's Stude Concert Hall each season.
 Rehearsals are enhanced by sectional coachings for each orchestra conducted by leading professional musicians from the Houston area with additional workshop and master class opportunities by visiting artists.